 My Bother's Keeper: Clan Control and Blood Feuds

 After the dissolution of the Roman Empire, the responsibility for maintaining order fell once again to local authorities.
 In England, society reverted to the ancient notion that individuals were responsible for themselves and their own protection.

-English law provided individual subjects with the authority and responsibility to use force in order to maintain control.
+English law provided individual subjects with the authority and responsibility to use force to maintain control.
 Neighbors were expected to help each other.
 This form of social control was referred to as "Kin Policing" by English historian Charles Reith because it relied on the idea that families and clans were responsible for the actions of their own members.
 Just as in ancient societies, clans would take revenge for transgressions and blood feuds prevailed, sometimes wiping out entire families.

 Community Policing and the Frankpledge

 To establish a more uniform measure of social order, a new method was required to maintain control.
 As a result, a new concept of policing was developed in which the local citizens were charged with protecting their local communities.

 This community policing model was called the "frankpledge," and required all males over the age of 12 to join a group of 9 of their neighbors.
 This group of 10 was called a "tything," and its members swore to capture and detain any member of their group or clan who committed a crime.
 Each "tythingman" was sworn to protect his fellow subjects, and service was obligatory and unpaid.